NimbleEngineer21/catalyst/docs/stories/epic-1/story-1.5-setup-local-development-workflow.md

 **Quality Assessment:**
 The documentation deliverables are comprehensive, well-structured, and meet all acceptance criteria.
 The development guide provides clear, actionable instructions for setting up and working with the codebase.
 The VS Code launch configurations support multiple debugging scenarios.
 The CONTRIBUTING.md file is welcoming and provides clear guidance for new contributors.

-**Minor Issue:**
+**Issue Resolution:**
-CONTRIBUTING.md references CODE_OF_CONDUCT.md, but this file has not yet been created.
-This is noted as a low-severity documentation gap that should be addressed before the next OSS-focused story (1.6-1.8).
+DOC-001 (CODE_OF_CONDUCT.md missing) has been resolved.
+CODE_OF_CONDUCT.md created using Contributor Covenant v2.1.

 ### Gate Status

-Gate: CONCERNS → docs/qa/gates/1.5-setup-local-development-workflow.yml
+Gate: PASS → docs/qa/gates/1.5-setup-local-development-workflow.yml

 ---